 A great psychologist is open-minded and tolerant of people and situations.
 They are also open to new research and new ways of thinking that might challenge their ideals.

-A great psychologist is very compassionate and can empathize with a patient’s pain and other difficulties.
-They are able to put patients at ease and make people feel comfortable.
+A great psychologist is very compassionate and can empathize with a client’s pain and other difficulties.
+They are able to put clients at ease and make people feel comfortable.

-A great psychologist is very patient, both during long periods of research and with individual patients.
+A great psychologist is very patient, both during long periods of research and with individual clients.
 They understand that significant periods of time can pass before substantial results can be seen.

 I am an Assistant Professor for the online & campus-based Professional Counseling and School Counseling Programs in the Department of Professional Psychology and Family Therapy, Seton Hall University.